HasukaPoi/TextADVSceneGen/README.md

-# GalSceneGenerator-JS
+# TextADVSceneGen
-A tool to generate a picture of text-ADV-like scene. [[Hit here to try]](http://hasuka.top/GalSceneGenerator-JS)
+A tool to generate a picture of text-ADV-like scene. [[Hit here to try]](http://hasuka.top/TextADVSceneGen)

 Originally as the rewrite of [GalSceneGenerator](https://github.com/HasukaPoi/GalSceneGenerator).